fresheneesz/stackinfo/README.md

 `stackinfo`
 ========

 Gets an object containing normalized stacktrace information across browsers.
-This uses [stacktrace.js](https://github.com/stacktracejs/stacktrace.js) to get stack traces
+If you want to programmatically inspect the stack, this is the module for you.
+This uses [stacktrace.js](https://github.com/stacktracejs/stacktrace.js) to get stack traces.

 Install
 =======